salomonysmayel/Blockchain-smart-contracts-Solidity/README.md

 For the Tiered contract 10 Ether were transacted using the local server.

 CEO Account 0x6e2A721c2f78C6E63bd284e91FDcEcae725bCF65

 CTO Account 0x68d1a75A371721F16cC5117F927a957Fe96Df1F2

 Bob's account 0x12Cb9f596aE01fE041d5e766C340b91D798891B9

+Thius transactions can also be seen on the Ganache image above shown.

 ![supply_chain](/images/a.png)
 ![supply_chain](/images/b.png)